All Episodes

 That's an amazing thing.

-These contacts started early in 2016 in the critical days just before the FBI opened up its probe on Trump Russia, the the contacts increased.
+In the critical days, just before the FBI opened up its probe on Trump Russia, the contacts increased.

-There's some great uh quotes in here, and you can see the question.
+There's some great quotes in here.

-I mean, you can read them and explain them to people because I I want everybody to understand what we're really talking about here is not only was there, you know, the the dossier bought and paid for, Russian lies, now debunked, it was disseminated to manipulate and misinform the American people to basically steal an election.
+I mean, you can read them and explain them to people because I want everybody to understand what we're really talking about here is not only was there, you know, the dossier bought and paid for, Russian lies, now debunked, it was disseminated to manipulate and misinform the American people to basically steal an election.

-That's that's bad enough.
+That's bad enough.

 Politicians lie.